Ballot Measure 114 Update: Permit to purchase pause still on

 Harney County Judge Raschio has extended the temporary restraining order on permit to purchase in Ballot Measure 114.

-Raschio has yet to rue on the measure's ban on the sale and transfer of high-capacity magazines.
+Raschio has yet to rule on the measure's ban on the sale and transfer of high-capacity magazines.

 According to the Associated Press, before the Tuesday, Dec.
 13 hearing, the state had agreed to delay the permit-to-purchase portion of the law until Feb.
 8 because of a lack of certified law enforcement to oversee the in-person gun handling training class that would be required.